Writing Research Without Walls: A Symposium for Interdisciplinary Writing and Collaboration

 Hosted by Crow, the Corpus & Repository of Writing ~ email@example.com

-Plenaries by Dr. Shondel Nero, Associate Professor of Teaching and Learning, New York University, and Dr. Susan M. Conrad, Professor of Applied Linguistics, Portland State University
+Plenaries by Dr. Shondel Nero, Professor of Teaching and Learning, New York University, and Dr. Susan M. Conrad, Professor of Applied Linguistics, Portland State University

-Dr. Shondel Nero is Associate Professor and Director of the Program in Multilingual Multicultural Studies in the Department of Teaching and Learning at New York University.
+Dr. Shondel Nero is Professor and Director of the Program in Multilingual Multicultural Studies in the Department of Teaching and Learning at New York University.
 She is an applied linguist whose research examines the politics, challenges, and strategies of educating students who speak and/or write in nonstandard varieties of English, World Englishes, and Creoles.

 Dr. Susan Conrad is Professor of Applied Linguistics at Portland State University and principal investigator for the Civil Engineering Writing Project, in which engineering practitioners and faculty at four universities work to improve undergraduate students’ writing skills.
 Her research uses corpus analysis techniques, along with a variety of other techniques and interviews, to investigate how writers vary their grammar, vocabulary, and organization for different contexts, especially in the disciplines.